holaholacocacola/CPSResources/docs/creating-an-icon-pack.md

 └───races
 ```

-* classes contain icons for NPC classes(e.g Warrior, Thief, Mage).
+* Classes contain icons for NPC classes(e.g Warrior, Thief, Mage).
 Please see the class guide on what available labels are allowed and how an npcs class is determined.
-* default contains generic icons (e.g. Summon timers, Difficulty indicators, unknown actor icons)
+* Default contains generic icons (e.g. Summon timers, Difficulty indicators, unknown actor icons)
-* factions contains NPC faction icons( E.g. Dawnguard, Bandits, Blades)
+* Factions contains NPC faction icons( E.g. Dawnguard, Bandits, Blades)
-* keywords contain NPC keyword icons.
+* Keywords contain NPC keyword icons.
 (E.g ActorTypeGhost, ActorTypeGiant) These support overrides but not extending(You cannot add a keyword thats not present)
-* npcs is self explanatory.
+* Npcs is self explanatory.
-* player icons is subdivided into 3 folders.
+* Player icons are subdivided into 3 folders.
 Female icons only appear for when the PC is female.
 Male appears when the PC is male.
 Generic appears in both cases.
-* races is for an npc's race.
+* Races are for an npc's race.

 - All icon packs require .ini and .swf files.
 These file pairs must have matching names or they will be ignored.
 - Labels in the ini must match the frame labels in the swf (order does not matter.)
 Any mistakes will result in icons continously looping or showing up blank.